 We're always looking for additional pairs of hands to help things run efficiently and are very flexible with the amount of time you can commit during the weekend.
 If any of the above roles capture your imagination, or you are just interested in finding out what we do, we can introduce you to and train you in any of these roles.
-Pop up to the Information Point in the Event Organisers cabin (near the foot of the Finish Tower) and ask to speak to Ann Hoile.
+Pop into the Information Point at the end of the lake and ask to speak to Ann Hoile.